tryton/trytond/doc/topics/configuration.rst

 Configuration file for Tryton
 =============================

-The configuration file control some aspects of the behavior of Tryton.
+The configuration file controls some aspects of the behavior of Tryton.
 The file uses a simple ini-file format.
 It consists of sections, led by a `[section]` header and followed by `name = value` entries: